✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 • HIIT: Short bursts at near-maximal effort with 1:3 work-to-rest ratios drive rapid upregulation of mitochondrial enzyme activity.
 Studies show 6–8 weeks of HIIT produces equivalent mitochondrial adaptations to 3x the volume of moderate-intensity training.

-• Heat exposure (sauna): A 2021 study found that 4 weekly sauna sessions increased VO2max by 3.5% over 8 weeks by upregulating heat shock proteins and enhancing mitochondrial efficiency.
+• Heat exposure (sauna): A 2021 study found 4 weekly sauna sessions increased VO2max by 3.5% over 8 weeks by upregulating heat shock proteins and enhancing mitochondrial efficiency.

 Evidence-Based Supplements for Cellular Energy

-• Creatine monohydrate (3–5g/day): Increases intramuscular PCr stores, improving high-intensity performance.
+• Creatine monohydrate (3–5 g/day): Increases intramuscular PCr stores, improving high-intensity performance.
 Effect sizes consistently range from +5–15% across hundreds of studies.

-• NAD+ precursors (NMN or NR, 300–500mg/day): Restores sirtuin activity, supports mitochondrial repair, and improves fatigue resistance.
+• NAD+ precursors (NMN or NR, 300–500 mg/day): Restores sirtuin activity, supports mitochondrial repair, and improves fatigue resistance.
 NAD+ levels decline 40–50% between ages 20 and 60.
+Learn more: Methylene Blue and NAD+ Synergy: The Ultimate Cellular Energy Stack.

-• Methylene blue (0.5–4mg/kg body weight): Enhances electron transport chain efficiency, supports ATP synthesis, and provides antioxidant protection to mitochondrial membranes.
+• Methylene blue (0.5–4 mg/kg body weight): Enhances electron transport chain efficiency, supports ATP synthesis, and provides antioxidant protection to mitochondrial membranes.

 Frequently Asked Questions